 Also similar to the Luminor eSteel range, 72g of each Submersible QuarantaQuattro eSteel is made of recycled materials, which corresponds to 52% of the total weight of the watch (137g).
 This isn’t just down to eSteel, either: the two strap options for the Submersible are made of recycled PET fabric and recycled rubber respectively.

 Unlike the Luminors, which feature sunray brushed dials, the Submersibles feature attractive dégradé dials that get darker towards the bottom, a reference to how light gets more scarce the deeper you dive.
 On top of that, their bezels feature high gloss polished ceramic inserts – a first for Panerai as a brand.

 You might be asking, what’s this ‘QuarantaQuattro’ business all about?
 Well, that’s the other big news from Panerai at Watches & Wonders this year: a new case size for the Submersible, 44m (hence QuarantaQuattro – it’s Italian for 44).

 Previously, the Submersible was only available in either 42mm or 47mm case sizes.
-The latter has often been criticised by Paneristi for being too small – remember, this is Panerai we’re talking about, they’re known for huge case sizes.
-Conversely, the 47mm is prohibitively large for many watch collectors.
+The former has often been criticised by Paneristi for being too small – remember, this is Panerai we’re talking about, they’re known for huge case sizes – while conversely, the latter is prohibitively large for many watch collectors.